Druggability

+The term “druggable genome” was originally coined by Hopkins et al. to describe proteins with genetic sequences similar to those of known drug targets and capable of binding "rule of five"-compliant small molecules.
+Related concepts include “ligandability”, “bindability”, and “(chemical) tractability”.

-Drug discovery comprises a number of stages that lead from a biological hypothesis to an approved drug.
-Target identification is typically the starting point of the modern drug discovery process.
-Candidate targets may be selected based on a variety of experimental criteria.
-These criteria may include disease linkage (mutations in the protein are known to cause a disease), mechanistic rationale (for example, the protein is part of a regulatory pathway that is involved in the disease process), or genetic screens in model organisms.
-Disease relevance alone however is insufficient for a protein to become a drug target.
-In addition, the target must be druggable.
+Drug discovery involves a series of stages that progress from a biological hypothesis to an approved drug.
+The process typically begins with target identification.
+Candidate targets may be selected based on various experimental criteria, including disease linkage (e.g. mutations in the protein are known to cause disease), mechanistic rationale (e.g. the protein is part of a pathway implicated in disease), or evidence from genetic screens in model organisms.
+However, disease relevance alone is not sufficient for a protein to serve as a drug target, the target must also be druggable.

 Prediction of druggability

 If a drug has already been identified for a target, that target is by definition druggable.
 If no known drugs bind to a target, then druggability is implied or predicted using different methods that rely on evolutionary relationships, 3D-structural properties or other descriptors.